sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 # Entailment relations

-*This is a piece on entailment relations that I prepared as a preliminary to an explanation of propositional resolution.*
+*This is a piece on entailment relations that I prepared as a preliminary to an explanation of the propositional resolution.*

 Central to the basic discussions of resolution are its soundness and completeness.
 Soundness and completeness are a recurring theme in logic, which in many cases are manifested as a comparison between two of so-called entailment relations.